espocrm/documentation/docs/administration/portal/apache-configuration.md

 # Configuring Portal in Apache

 It's possible to be able to access to the portal by a different URL.
-You need to fill in 'Custom URL' field.
+You need to set the *Custom URL* field in the portal record.

 ## For EspoCRM v7